 The City website contains important information relating to the CSO Master Plan.
-The website serves as a public education tool to provide the residents of Winnipeg the most up-to-date information of the program and benefits.
-Animation videos and plain language descriptions were used to illustrate and clearly describe the operation of the complex combined sewer systems.
+The website serves as a public education tool to provide Winnipeg residents information on the Master Plan and its benefits.
+Animated videos and plain language descriptions illustrate and clearly describe the operation of our complex combined sewer systems.
+The City website also contains information about CSO relief projects and the annual CSO discharge results.